lzak88/zakalik-portfolio/final-project-part-3.md

 I decided to adjust my target audience slightly to focus more on those who live in communities with prisons.
 I felt that my previous audience of criminal justice and public health advocates probably already know much of what I touched upon in this project, but everyday people were most likely less informed.
 Below I share the changes I made to achieve the goal of educating communities on the root causes of COVID-19 spread both inside and outside of prisons, as well as what these communities can do to prevent this from happening the next time we face a public health crisis.

 ## Implementation of Changes
-The largest change I made to my
+The largest change I made to my project was adjusting the hook at the beginning of my story.
+I had originally started with a statement about the United States incarcerating more people than any other country in the world.
+I felt that since I was narrowing the scope of my audience to focus on those who live in communities surrounding prisons, I should start with a hook about how this story directly impacts them.

-I am going to remove the demographic breakdown in prisons because all my interviewees and classmates felt it was superfluous and disjointed.

-The people infographic I used for the prison demographics, I am now going to use for the demographic breakdown of how COVID impacts people of color.
-I am also going to update the shade of orange used in the people infographic to match the shade of orange used everywhere else.
+After that, the storyline essentially remained the same, however I removed the section about the demographic breakdown in prisons because all my interviewees and classmates felt it was superfluous and disjointed from the rest of the story.
+I really liked the infographic that accompanied that statistic though, so I adjusted it to use for the demographic breakdown of how COVID-19 in prison impacts people of color.

-I was also using the wrong html box for my visualizations, so I am going to use the html block, rather than the copy column block, which will hopefully make my visualizations larger.
-This is especially useful for the vaccination rate chart where you currently have to scroll.
-I am also going to add a label to the vaccinate rate line in that chart and remove the gridlines to make the general population vaccination rate line stand out more.

-Finally, for the community spread chart, I am going to come up with a simpler title that does a better job of explaining the graph, and I am going to try a few other layouts, including a box plot, since the scatter plot doesn’t work super well for percentiles.
+In terms of visualizations, the biggest change was to remove the map chart from the top of the presentation since the bar chart tells the same story but in a clearer way.
+I also adjusted the community spread graphic to make it a line chart.
+I think that will help show the growth in COVID-19 cases as incarceration levels rise.
+With 5 percentiles as data points, a scatter plot looks a little sparse and confusing.
+I also updated the title of that graph to make it clear what I was trying to depict.

 I am planning to update the call-to-action graphic title to “You Can Help Stop the Spread of COVID-19.”
 I also plan to make key points in my story stand out more by changing the size or color of words, or by bolding them.